Romania is a land of many more traditions than you’d normally expect from some lesser-known Eastern European country, and Christmas is no exception.

 Especially appreciated among children, St. Nicholas is celebrated on December 6th with great fanfare and plenty of gifts.
-On Saint Nicholas’ Eve all the children clean their boots, place them at the door and go to sleep waiting for Mos Nicolae to fill them with plenty of gifts.
+On Saint Nicholas’ Eve all the children clean their boots, place them at the door (or window), and go to sleep waiting for Mos Nicolae to fill them with plenty of gifts.
 In the morning, the most obedient of them will discover lots of sweets tucked into their shoes, while the naughty ones will only find the symbolic rod.

 Pig Slaughter (Taierea porcului)

 Each year, on Ignat Day (St. Ignatius), on December 20th, Romanian families, especially those in the countryside, sacrifice their pig in order to have a rich meal for Christmas.
 It sounds cruel, I know, and it actually is, but behind this horror there’s a very complex ceremony which has been part of the local customs for as long as history can record.

-In Romania, Christmas has always been a great opportunity for family members to get together in order to spend some time in the warm, loving and cozy atmosphere of their home.
-A large part of Romania’s population lives outside the country and those who don’t, are usually trying to make a better living by working in large cities, away from their families.
+In Romania, Christmas has always been a great opportunity for family members to get together in order to spend some time in the warm, loving, and cozy atmosphere of their home.
+A large part of Romania’s population lives outside the country and those who don’t are usually trying to make a better living by working in large cities, away from their families.

 Food is probably the main part of any holiday in Romania, but Christmas is a true feast for the senses.
-Preparation begins with pig slaughtering, when a good part of the poor animal is turned into smoked ham, bacon, sausages, liver sausage, pig’s trotter and other goodies whose names are sometimes hard to translate.
+Preparation begins with pig slaughtering, when a good part of the poor animal is turned into smoked ham, bacon, sausages, liver sausage, pig’s trotter, and other bizarre and delicious Romanian dishes whose names are sometimes hard to translate.

 Romanian Carols (Colinde)

-Probably the best part of a Romanian Christmas is the laborious, magical suite of carols that can be heard all over the country during this wonderful time of the year, from the paths of the most remote villages to the classiest venues in the capital.
+Probably the best part of a Romanian Christmas is the laborious, magical suite of carols that can be heard all over the country during this wonderful time of year, from the cobbled paths of the most remote villages to the classiest venues in the capital.